RtjShreyD/Playing-with-Makehuman-scripts/Readme.txt

 2. After above conditions met run the script the screenshots will be saved.
 Locate them in Makehuman folder/Grab/  in My documents(Windows) andin Home/Makehuman/v13py/grab/ in Linux.

-For any kind of guidance/assistance Makehuman community forums is very helpful visit http://www.makehumancommunity.org/forum/ And create an account for posting queries.
+For any kind of guidance/assistance Makehuman community forums is very helpful visit http://www.makehumancommunity.org/forum/ And create an account for posting queries